-Recovering the MPT was highly anticipated at these sites.
-However, biostratigraphic markers and the absence of a magnetic reversal indicate that the silty deposits above Reflector B at Site U1534 are no older than 0.78 Ma.
+Recovering the MPT was highly anticipated at Sites U1534 and U1535.
+Biostratigraphic markers and the absence of a magnetic reversal indicate that the silty clay deposits above Reflector B at Site U1534 are no older than 0.78 Ma.
 Mid- to early Pleistocene sediments were recovered at deeper Site U1535, reflecting the onlapping nature of the uppermost sediment unit onto Reflector B; however, sediments were more condensed than at Site U1534, and abrupt lithologic boundaries suggest multiple hiatuses at this more distal site.
-Despite providing a shorter time interval, late Pleistocene sedimentation at Site U1534 appears to be continuous and on the order of 10 cm/ky, and it would be the preferred site for high-resolution paleoceanographic study through the late Pleistocene.
+Despite providing a shorter time interval, mid- to late Pleistocene sedimentation at Site U1534 appears to be continuous and on the order of 10 cm/ky, and it would be the preferred site for high-resolution paleoceanographic study through the mid- to late Pleistocene.
 Although time did not allow three full-depth holes to be cored, a fully spliced record was achieved above Reflector B at Site U1534.
-The benthic foraminifer Uvigerina spp. is persistent throughout the late Pleistocene and will yield stable isotope and elemental ratio records to constrain an age model and reconstruct water mass properties at the site.
-Nannofos-sil-rich foraminifer oozes characterize MIS 5e and 11.
-There is high potential to yield multiproxy, millennial-scale paleoceanographic reconstructions throughout the last 700 ky at Site U1534.
+The benthic foraminifer Uvigerina spp. is persistent throughout the mid- to late Pleistocene and will yield stable isotope and elemental ratio records to constrain an age model and reconstruct water mass properties at the site.
+Nannofossil-rich foraminifer oozes characterize MISs 5e and 11.
+There is high potential to vield multiproxy, millennial-scale paleoceanographic reconstructions throughout the last ~0.78 My at Site U1534.